Those with a 650 credit score may find that they are having a hard time buying a car.

 That said, 650 isn't too bad of a position to be in if you want a lease.
 This fact is particularly true if you have a reliable and steady source of income.
 Dealers will be impressed by that kind of stability and may be willing to look past a subprime score.
 While they may not offer the lowest possible rate, they aren't going to scorn you with a terrible offer.

 In fact, leasing is typically less affected by your credit score than buying.
 For example, you aren't attempting to own a vehicle and will have to pay a lot less money.
 Beyond that, you will also go through a shorter repayment cycle that is usually easier for most people to meet.
 As a result, it is almost always easier to lease than buy when you have a 650 credit score.
 Beyond that, leasing offers a surprising array of benefits that make it well worth your time and effort.

 Why Leasing is Often Wise for Those With 650 Credit

 Leasing is typically a great idea for those with a 650 credit rating.
 For example, it is usually easier for people with this credit score to obtain a lease rather than a title.
 However, there are many other leasing benefits.
 Just a few of these include:

-- Lower Monthly Payments – As you aren’t paying the total cost of a vehicle, your monthly payments will be lower when leasing.
+- Lower Monthly Payments – As you aren't paying the total cost, your monthly payments will be lower when leasing.
 Your contract will also be shorter, meaning you will have fewer payments to make.

 - Fewer Issues With Maintenance – When you lease a car, you typically get one that is still under warranty.
 As a result, the dealer has to repair any mechanical failure that you didn't cause.
 This benefit can be huge for those who are used to driving poor vehicles.